Meryl-D/zenith-api/README.md

  		* ...
 	 */

-  	 // Broadcast the new post to all connected clients
+  	 // Broadcast the new post to all connected users
      broadcastMessage({ username: postingUser.username, event: 'posted a new post' }) });